Red-Fairy/ZeroShotDayNightDA/README.md

 ### Visual Place Recognition
 #### Dataset Preparation
-- Download the dataset from [here](http://www.ok.ctrl.titech.ac.jp/~torii/project/247/) and put it under `./visual-place-recognition/dataset/`.
+- Please modify the return value of the function `get_data_root` in `./visual-place-recognition/cirtorch/utils/general.py` to the path of the dataset.
+The datasets will be automatically downloaded and extracted.
+You may also download the dataset from [here](http://www.ok.ctrl.titech.ac.jp/~torii/project/247/) and put it under `./visual-place-recognition/dataset/`.
 The training data will be stored in `./retrieval/train/retrieval-SfM-120k`.

 #### Training
 - Navigate to `./darkening` run `python darken_vpr.py` to train the darkening model with the $\mathcal{L}_D^{sim}$.
 Specify the pre-trained daytime model path with `--sim_model_dir`, the logging directory by `--experiment`, and models will be saved under `./darkening/checkpoints/{args.experiment}`.